 in the Mediterranean and its successes against allied shipping were numerous and well known.

-Contains decals for 3 torpedo bombers, 1 Regia Aeronautica, 2 Spanish Civil War versions.
+Contains decals for 3 torpedo bombers: 1 Regia Aeronautica, 2 Spanish Civil War versions.

 Shipping Location